MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 **Note:** Skip step 2, part 7; you will instead put your client id in your manifest (as shown in the "Updating Your Manifest" section).

-Next, in Xcode, click on the project in the left sidebar and navigate to the `Build Phases` tab.
-In the `Compile Sources` section, remove `OpenInChromeController.m`.

 ## Updating Your Manifest

 Your manifest needs to be updated to include your client id and scopes.
 In a Mobile Chrome App (ie. an app created using mca.js), this is done in manifest.json as follows: